Read Smith’s plans for the fall 2021 semester.

 Use of the Smith College Conference Center by Smith Departments

-Since the transition from the Smith College Club to the Smith College Conference Center, the Center, by policy, has charged a rental fee to all clients.
-Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) have been assessed rental fees.
+The Smith College Conference Center, by policy, charges a rental fee to all clients.
+Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) are assessed rental fees.

 In parallel, the Conference Center will continue to be marketed externally and used for revenue-generating events that support the college’s core operations.

 The following policy is in now effect for use of the Conference Center for Smith business.

 Internal departments will not be charged a rental fee to use the Conference Center under the conditions below.
 (Only the space fee is waived; the client must still pay for catering, AV, custodial services, etc., and a 20% administration fee.)

 - The event must take place on a regular administrative work day (M-F, excluding holidays).